Maldonado, Soler hit home runs, Royals beat Tigers 8-5

 Jake Newberry (1-0) picked up the win; Ian Kennedy struck out two and earned the save.

-Blaine Hardy (1-1) allowed two hits and two earned runs with a strikeout in 2/3 of an inning for the loss.
+Hardy (1-1) allowed two hits and two earned runs with a strikeout in 2/3 of an inning for the loss.

 DFA FOR GORE